Where do your learning objectives come from?

 So what on-the-job performance are you likely to see for most of the performers/learners most of the time after they have participated in your instructional offerings?

-If those instructional offering aren’t performance-based they may be just an expensive cost with little chance of significant Returns for those Investments.
+If those instructional offerings aren’t performance-based they may be just an expensive cost with little chance of significant Returns for those Investments.

 After conducting a performance analysis (in a formal manner or informal manner) and systematically deriving the knowledge/skill enablers of the ideal performance, we would assess all existing training (and non-traditional-training) content for re-use purposes in our design-leading-to-development efforts.